Houston Truck Accident Attorney

 After a collision with a large truck, you’re probably scared and confused.
 You might have serious injuries, and you don’t know where to turn to protect your rights.
 Insurance companies want you to settle for as little as possible.
 The trucking company may be denying liability.
 The actions you take in the first moments, hours, and days after a truck accident can make a difference in the success of a future personal injury claim.
 Our Houston truck accident attorneys recommend that you follow these general steps after an 18-wheeler hits you in Texas:

 - Go to the hospital.
 Getting prompt medical treatment is crucial to your personal health.
-A collision with a large truck will almost always result in some kind of injury to passengers of the smaller vehicle.
+Being involved in a truck wreck will almost always result in some kind of injury to passengers of the smaller vehicle.
 You might not feel injured at the scene, but you could experience symptoms later.
 Protect yourself by heading to the hospital immediately after a crash.

 - Preserve key evidence.
 After an accident with a large truck, you should start thinking in terms of your insurance claim.
 Regardless of fault, you will have to talk to the trucking company’s insurer about paying for damages.
 The more evidence you gather, the better your chances of proving another party’s fault.
 Contact our lawyers, and we’ll send a quick response team out to preserve and gather important evidence.

 - Take photos.
 Photographs are excellent forms of evidence, as the defense cannot argue against what the judge and jury can plainly see.
 Take pictures of the scene if you can, including all property damage and personal injuries.
 Take a few wide-angle shots of the entire scene, including the roadway.